Rules / Methodology

 - The last-reported sale price falls below $3.00 per share.

-- Liquidity falls below acceptable levels.
+- Liquidity falls below acceptable levels, defined as $1 million daily average trading volume.

 The above requirements notwithstanding, SPADE Indexes reserves the authority to remove one or more component stocks at any time if it believes such stock(s) no longer provide adequate representation of the sector or no longer maintain the quality and/or character of the Index.